For more blog postings go to: https://digitalbloggers.com/articles/elysiumspassage

-From what I've heard from several sources over the years, many inspiring stories are waiting to be told, but unfortunately, rarely disclosed because of fear of being ridiculed by the skeptics.
+I know there are many inspiring stories waiting to be told, but unfortunately, rarely disclosed because of fear of being ridiculed by the skeptics.
 I think things are rapidly changing these days and there is now greater openness to what's going on out there, but still, no one wishes to risk being accused of delusion, especially after sharing an extraordinary story in good faith.
 It's not just ordinary strangers that are feared, but often the derision of friends and relatives.

-I find it ironic that skeptics are not just atheists and agonistics, but many among the religious are antagonistic to the possibility of the miraculous.
+I find it ironic that skeptics are not just atheists and agnostics, but many among the religious are antagonistic to the possibility of the miraculous.
 Perhaps they feel resentful and inadequate for not having had such experiences in their lives too.
 Obviously, if miracles actually occurred in the world, they would be the first to know.

 I understand this concern of being too 'out there,' and so did Jesus when he said not to cast your perils before the swine since they will trample them and then attack you.
 (The exact KJV quote from Matthew 7:6 is: Give not that which is holy unto the dogs, neither cast ye your pearls before swine, lest they trample them under their feet, and turn again and rend you.)

 I think; however, many reading this blog and post along with the Elysium's Passage series will be open and responsive, otherwise most wouldn’t be here.
 There might be many here who would like to share your story with others.
 I wouldn't doubt it.

 I have chosen two dialogues from Book One, ELYSIUM'S PASSAGE: THE SUMMIT.
 The first is, from Chapter 12.